Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Main Results

 For the second example, there is no connected edge cover, i.e., $\rho=+\infty$.

 \begin{example} [Upper bound for $\rho = +\infty$ ] In Fig. \ref{fig2}, there is no connected edge cover, i.e., $\rho=+\infty$.
-The residing unqualified path distance is $d=3$ (see definition \ref{def:rupd}).
+The residing unqualified path distance is $d=3$ (see Definition \ref{def:rupd}).
 Then the linear noise rate upper bound is $R^{(\mbox{ linear})}_Z \leq (d-1)/d=2/3$.
-The achievable scheme for linear noise rate $2/3$ is shown in Fig. \ref{fig2}. $\lozenge$ \end{example}
+In Fig. \ref{fig2}, we provide an achievable scheme achieving a linear noise rate of $2/3$, without restricting all nodes to have message size $N$. $\lozenge$ \end{example}

+\begin{remark} In Theorem~2, we primarily aim to establish an upper bound.
+As this bound is not necessarily achievable in general, the achievable scheme presented here is included solely for illustration, to provide intuition for the upper bound. \end{remark}

+The above theorem demonstrates how the residing unqualified path distance governs the linear noise rate in a specific setting.
+Building on this intuition, we now introduce an additional requirement that the linear scheme must achieve the highest communication rate $N=L$.
+Under this stronger condition, a tighter linear noise rate upper bound can be derived, as stated in the following theorem.

-\begin{theorem} For any CDS instance, if a linear coding scheme achieves the highest \comm rate, i.e., $N=L$, then the following linear noise rate upper bound holds:
+\begin{theorem} \tit{For any CDS instance, if a linear coding scheme achieves the highest \comm rate, i.e., $N=L$, then the following linear noise rate upper bound holds:}

 \end{theorem}

 \begin{remark} For any CDS instance, if a linear coding scheme achieves the highest rate, i.e., $N = L$, then there are no internal qualified edges within a qualified component\footnote{For detailed proof, please refer to theorem 1 in \cite{Li_Sun_CDS}}, implying $\rho = +\infty$.
 According to Theorem \ref{thm:linearnoiserate1}, when $\rho = +\infty$, the linear noise rate is bounded above by $R^{(\mbox{ linear})}_Z \leq (d-1)/d$.
 Theorem \ref{thm:linearnoiserate2} introduces an additional constraint, $N = L$, which provides a tighter bound on the linear noise rate, specifically $R^{(\mbox{ linear})}_Z \leq (Q-1)/Q$, where $Q \leq d$ and satisfies $(Q-1)/Q \leq (d-1)/d$ (Note that the definition of $Q$ is given in Definition~\ref{dec:crup}). \end{remark}